How we host meetings, conferences and events remotely

 Click here for quick resources on working remotely with Slack.

 What do you do when you’ve planned for five or 500 people to meet up and then a global pandemic strikes?
-That’s the surprising situation that we, and businesses all over the world, have found ourselves in, so we’re sharing some tips and lessons learned regarding how we’re adapting to this new remote-working reality.
+That’s the surprising situation we, and businesses the world over, have found ourselves in, so we’re sharing some tips and lessons learned on how we’re adapting to this new remote working reality.

-One of the things that we had to adapt to quickly?
-Rescheduling, and entirely reformatting, our Global Sales Offsite – an annual event that typically sees more than 500 sales and customer success team members fly in from around the world to convene in the US.
+One of the things we had to adapt to quickly?
+Rescheduling, and entirely reformatting, our Global Sales Offsite—an annual event that typically sees more than 500 sales and customer success team members fly in from around the world to convene in the U.S.

 Once you make the call, stick to a single source of truth for future updates.
 Slack’s sales and customer success teams communicated all updates via an announcements-only channel, #gso-2020.
 All attendees were added to the channel and relied on it as their go-to source of information.
-Once the event is confirmed, pin a message in the channel with key details, including the date, time, agenda, streaming details and any material to read beforehand.
+Once the event is confirmed, pin a message in the channel with key details, including date, time, agenda, streaming details and any pre-reads.

 Then you’ll want to create event-specific channels for different focus areas (see the inset box for ideas).
-In the midst of all this planning, it’s essential to keep your channels organised by establishing clear channel-naming conventions.
+In the midst of all this planning, it’s essential to keep your channels organized by establishing clear channel-naming conventions.
 Slack’s GSO team ultimately ended up with more than 30 channels.
-To keep things organised, we started each one with #gso for easy searchability.
+To keep things straight, we started each one with #gso for easy searchability.
 We used channels such as #gso-2020-digital-presenters, #gso-2020-product-presentations and #gso-2020-help-learning-guide.
-Each channel had a clearly defined purpose, which members could view in the channel header.
+Each channel had a clearly defined purpose, which was added to the channel header.

-Finally, form a ‘SWAT’ team with its own private channel to make quick decisions, such as which presentations should be kept and which could be postponed for an in-person event later.
-For our SWAT team, we pulled in leaders from each division and key event organisers.
+Finally, form a “SWAT” team with its own private channel to make quick decisions, such as which presentations should be kept and which could be postponed for an in-person event later.
+For our SWAT team, we pulled in leaders from each division and key event organizers.
 This allowed us to act swiftly while keeping everyone in the loop.

 2. Consider the attendee experience

-A multi-day digital event is a tall order for remote teams.
-Do your best to distil the event down to the essentials: Multi-day in-person events can often be condensed down to one day.
+A multiday digital event is a tall order for remote teams.
+Do your best to distill the event down to the essentials: Multiday in-person events can often be condensed down to one day.
 And events that might take a full day in person can generally be cut to a half-day remote session.

 Our team took the following into account: